CrayonXDDD/CrayonXDDD/README.md

 Hiii!
 My name is Crayon and I use any pronouns <3

 Usually at the roblox area with my friend, INT unless if me or my friends have ``DNI``` on our names, or are openly overwhelmed.
-Shipps DNI !
+Shipps DNI !<br/>~ <ins>Best viewed on computer but still readable on mobile ig</ins>

 I looove my beautiful partner [Viktor](https://pronouns.cc/@SacrilegiousPriest333) ♡<br/>Matching with the <a href="https://github.com/kawaiirazorblades" target="_blank">pookie</a> ever ^_^^<br/>
 · · ─────── ·✦· ─────── · ·